Updated 8:46 a.m. Monday, January 18, 2021

 Before Arriving On Campus

-- Sign up for a move-in time for residence halls on the Bolivar campus: New students will move in on Friday, August 14, and returning students will move-in
+- Sign up for a move-in time for residence halls on the Bolivar campus: Unless instructed to arrive early, new and returning students may arrive Sunday,

 If you do not receive the email, please call (417) 328-1885.

-- Sign the Bearcat Blueprint Commitment: All students, faculty and staff will be required to sign the Bearcat Blueprint Commitment.
-More
+- Sign the Bearcat Blueprint Commitment: All new incoming students will be required to sign the Bearcat Blueprint Commitment.

-information about how to complete this process will be sent by email before the start
+More information about how to complete this process will be sent by email before the

 - Two weeks before arriving on campus: We suggest you limit travel and social exposure and closely monitor any changes to